Can't Get or Keep an Erection?

 2. Gay, bisexual and queer men

-If you're looking for someone who genuinely understands gay and queer sex — not someone who needs things explained, and not someone who'll be uncomfortable — you can speak freely here.
+If you're looking for someone who genuinely understands gay and queer sex — someone who doesn't need things explained, and who won't be uncomfortable — you can speak freely here.

 3. Men who want a thoughtful, whole-person assessment